5 Important Halloween Home Safety Tips

 Get rid of your leaves before Halloween in 3 steps:

-1. Rake the leaves from the walkway, porch and stairs, and driveway into your yard.
+1. Rake the leaves from the walkway, porch, stairs, and driveway into your yard.

 2. Mulch them with a mulching lawnmower.

-3. If you have a garden or flower beds, spread the mulched leaves around them as well or try any of the seven uses of fall leaves mentioned here.
+3. If you have a garden or flower beds, spread the mulched leaves around them.

 Bonus: Handrails

-In addition to clearing the walkways and steps, make sure to tighten any handrails going up the walkway or stairs that are loose.
+In addition to clearing the walkways and steps, make sure to tighten any loose handrails going up the walkway or stairs.

 Photo by Sarah Boudreau

-As mentioned earlier, theft and vandalism are almost commonplace during Halloween, so you need to prepare to protect your home.
+As mentioned earlier, theft and vandalism are almost commonplace during Halloween, so you prepare to protect your home.

 Start by putting anything away and out of sight that is valuable around your home.